Did a ‘Paleo’ Diet Full of Carbohydrates Make Cavemen Cleverer?

 0 comments

 Of course, we cannot find any written documents from this time.
-That’s why scientists must use archeological findings and analyze the ingredients found in bones in order to get a clearer picture.
+That’s why scientists must use archeological findings and analyze the ingredients found in bones to get a clearer picture.

-Scientists were well-aware that the daily diet of our forefathers has significantly changed once they started consuming meat.
-However, a recent research published in the Quarterly Review of Biology suggests that there is another item that has played equally important role in this process – carbs.
+Scientists were well aware that the daily diet of our forefathers had significantly changed once they started consuming meat.
+However, recent research published in the Quarterly Review of Biology suggests that there is another item that has played an equally important role in this process – carbs.
 This type of nutrient is certainly not among the popular paleo diet foods today.

-However, this doesn’t stop scientists to claim that the beginning of the use of cooked starches has actually helped our ancestors to provide enough energy to the brain.
+However, this doesn’t stop scientists from claiming that the beginning of the use of cooked starches has helped our ancestors to provide enough energy to the brain.

 What follows in the next stage in human evolution?
-Race will be obsolete concept
+Race will be an obsolete concept

 Of course, at some time, they have started to cook and prepare meat, but the scientific community is divided about the exact period when this happened.
-There is no doubts that humans were able to make fire about 300.000 years ago, but according to some researchers and scientists they were able to do this much earlier (1.8 million years ago).
+There is no doubt that humans were able to make fire about 300.000 years ago, but according to some researchers and scientists, they were able to do this much earlier (1.8 million years ago).

-Regardless of the answer to this question, the fact is that cooked meat was able to bring much needed fat, protein and energy and help hominins grow and procreate.
-However, according to Mark G. Thomas, a respected evolutionary geneticist at University College London and his team claim that there was another food that contributed in this evolution – tubers and other plants rich in carbs.
+Regardless of the answer to this question, the fact is that cooked meat was able to bring much-needed fat, protein, and energy and help hominins grow and procreate.
+However, Mark G. Thomas, a respected evolutionary geneticist at University College London, and his team claim that another food contributed to this evolution – tubers and other plants rich in carbs.

-Human body can turn starch into glucose – the fuel in your body.
-This process starts in the moment we start chewing the food.
-Our saliva includes amylase, an enzyme which starts to decomposition starchy foods.
+The human body can turn starch into glucose – the fuel in your body.
+This process starts the moment we start chewing the food.
+Our saliva includes amylase, an enzyme that starts to decompose starchy foods.

 Did a 'Paleo' Diet Full of Carbs Make Cavemen ClevererA recent study indicates that the frequent use of cooked tubers and similar starchy plants by our ancestors has definitely affected human evolution.